robrant/pi-setup/docs/running.md

 		192.168.0.5

-To get away from using IPs, the hostname play will set the system `hostname` variable of each host (on the pi) based on a prefix you provide and the index position of the host within the `hosts` file `[pi]` group.
+To get away from using IPs, the hostname play will set the system `hostname` variable of each host (in `/etc/hostname` on the pi) based on a prefix you provide and the index position of the host within the `hosts` file `[pi]` group.
 The variable that controls the prefix is `new_hostname_prefix`, which is set in `hostname/defaults/main.yml` but can be overridden in the `playbook.yml` file.

 Using the example above and given a `new_hostname_prefix` of `pibox`, it will